 Port Douglas is one of the coolest places to stay in Australia.
 Though the climate is great year round, this is an especially fantastic destination for those planning a trip during the Australian winter.

-If we had to pick one neighbourhood that really stands out to us, it would have to be the Town Centre.
+If we had to pick one neighborhood that really stands out to us, it would have to be the Town Centre.
 You’ll find regular travel connections to both Daintree and the southern end of Four Mile Beach.

 That being said, the best place for you really depends on what you want to get out of your travels in Australia.
 Daintree is a must for adventurous travellers, whilst Four Mile Beach is a laid-back alternative for families.
 We hope this guide has helped you to plan your itinerary.